apache/sling-org-apache-sling-capabilities/README.md

 on a Sling instance: Resources that provide information on which services are available, version levels etc.

-To avoid exposing more information than strictly needed, this module provides two mechanisms, described below, to control where resources that expose capabilities can be found in the Sling resource tree, as well as which `CapabilitiesSource` services are considered by those resources.

 The example configuration below shows the JSON vocabulary used to expose capabilities.

 For now, we have one module which provides a `CapabilitiesSource`, that's the [sling-org-apache-sling-capabilities-jcr](https://github.com/apache/sling-org-apache-sling-capabilities-jcr) module which provides information on the JCR repository.